 The B or C register contents specified in an instruction word are added to the contents of the base register, that is, the HL register pair in the register bank specified by the register bank select flag (RBS0 and RBS1), and the sum is used to address the memory.
 Addition is performed by expanding the B or C register contents as a positive number to 16 bits.
 A carry from the 16th bit is ignored.
+This addressing can be carried out for all the memory spaces.

-Identifier Description [HL + B], [HL + C]
+Identifier Description 1 [HL + B], [HL + C]